PLT-Columbia/Assignment-1-Lexical-Analysis/patches/README.md

 3. If you **do not** see any `error` in your screen that means you **can apply the patch automatically**.
 4. Run the command `patch -p1 < state.patch`.
 5. The patch will be applied to the appropriate location.
-6. Now run
-    1. `git add src/Lexer.cpp`
-    2. `git commit -m "Apply state transition patch"`
-7. In case you see any `error`during step 2, apply the following patch manually.
+6. In case you see any `error`during step 2, apply the following patch manually.
     ```diff
     --- a/src/Lexer.cpp
     +++ b/src/Lexer.cpp